hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Both are open source software implemented in Python;
-- Both are Developed & supported by a worldwide community;
+- Both are developed & supported by a worldwide community;
 - Both focus on scientific software, performance, HPC systems;
 - Both require *no* admin privileges to build & install software;
 - Both are highly configurable: you can tune them to your preferences;